Alcest: Souvenirs d'un autre monde and Écailles de lune (2007–2011)

-Les Voyages de l'Âme and Shelter (2012–2015)
+Les Voyages de l'âme and Shelter (2012–2015)

-The band's third album, Les Voyages de l'Âme, was released on 6 January 2012.
+The band's third studio album, Les Voyages de l'âme, was released on 6 January 2012.
 The album also received positive reviews from music critics, with The New York Times describing it as "the best example yet of what [the band] can do."

-Alcest's fourth effort entitled Shelter was released on 17 January 2014 via Prophecy Productions.
+Alcest's fourth effort, entitled Shelter, was released on 17 January 2014 via Prophecy Productions.
 It features Birgir Jón Birgisson as producer, Amiina for the string sections, and a guest appearance by Neil Halstead.
 Stylistically the album is a radical departure for the band, dropping all traces of metal from their sound and fully committing to the shoegaze side of their sound.
 Neige later said in an interview that "We are proud of it, but I think it was maybe a bit too influenced by other things.
 I really was obsessed with Slowdive at that time.
 Shelter still sounds very 'Alcest', but maybe not as much as the other records."

 Kodama and Spiritual Instinct (2016–2021)

-On 15 January 2016, Neige published "New album.
-Recording started." on the band's Facebook page.
-He also commented the album would be "definitively darker."
+On 15 January 2016, Neige revealed through the band's Facebook page that they started the recording of a fifth studio album.
+He also commented the album would be "definitively darker".
 On 16 May, he stated that the album was in the mastering process.
 On 26 July, the title was revealed to be Kodama, and the release date to be 30 September.
 Neige has said the album is heavily inspired by Japanese art and culture, as well as Hayao Miyazaki's film Princess Mononoke.
 Musically, the album is a return to the band's more traditional blackgaze sound.

 On 22 January 2019, the band announced that they would start recording their next studio album the following day.
 They announced on 25 June 2019 that the album would be called Spiritual Instinct and would be released on 25 October of that same year; Neige stated that its the recording "has been a long and challenging process."
 On 23 August 2019, the band released the first single from Spiritual Instinct titled "Protection".
 Loudwire named the album one of the 50 best metal efforts of 2019.

-Upcoming seventh studio album (2022–present)
+Les Chants de l'aurore (2022–present)

-On 6 August 2022, Neige confirmed that the band is in the pre-production process of their seventh album.
+On 6 August 2022, Neige confirmed that the band is in the pre-production process of their seventh studio album.
+Alcest announced Les Chants de l'aurore as their seventh studio album 23 February 2024, released on 21 June 2024, alongside the album's lead single "L'Envol".